-You can check security permissions on any SecureObject with the operation Check Permissions.
+You can check security permissions on any SecureObject with the operation Security > Check Permissions.
 Provide the principal name as a parameter.
-The following figure shows the result of the operation on a Contact:
+The following figure shows the result of the operation on a user's homeage:

 Figure 8: Result of Check Permissions